GiovZa/wholeRobot/gen2bot/include/gen2bot/README.md

 This folder contains the header files for augerOperationsClass.cpp, base_trencher_class.cpp and processManagerClass.cpp

-augerOperationsClass.h contains all the functions and variables needed for auger, ballscrew, and linear actuator motors

 processManagerClass.h checks to see if a process should be killed mid function or not

 base_trencher_class.h contains all functions and variables needed for motors